-The name Co3 embodies the past and the future of contemporary dance in Western Australia.
+The name Co3 (pronounced koh-three) embodies the past and the future of contemporary dance in Western Australia.

 ‘Co’ is an abbreviation for company and contemporary.
 The number 3 is representative of the three parts of the company: a professional dance ensemble, a youth program and an education program.
-It also represents the 2 companies that Co3 is built upon Buzz Dance, Steps and the creation of the new professional West Australian ensemble.
+It also represents the 2 companies that Co3 is built upon – Buzz Dance Theatre and STEPS Youth Dance Company – and the creation of the new, professional West Australian ensemble.

 Co3’s artistic programming framework is delivered under the philosophy of Curate, Commission, Create.